arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How to deal with failures in Distributed Systems?
 * Let's talk about the several approaches to Reconciliation after network partitions
 * What are the Fallacies of Distributed Computing?
+* When would you use Request/Reply and when Publish/Subscribe?

 ####[[↑]](#toc) <a name='management'>Questions about Software Lifecycle and Team Management:</a>